CecilJS/PolyParser/README.md

 ## Scenario and Rules: Level-1

-The objective of this program is to do a mathematical calculation, with a coding twist.
+The objective of this software is to do a mathematical calculation, with a coding twist.
 We are evaluating multiple polynomial equations, i.e. for the polynomial equation provided we are calculating the Y-value for a given X-value.

 The polynomial has the following form: